pavel-surinin/declarativejs/docs/README.md

 ### toBe.takeWhile

-Function to be used in {@link Array} filter function as a callback.
+Function to be used in `Array#filter` function as a callback.
 It will pass items from array, while predicate matches.
-When predicate returns {@code false} none of the items will pass.
+When predicate returns `false` none of the items will pass.

 ```javascript
 import {toBe} from 'declarative-js'